 A piece of advice: the data loss protection needed for lawyers

 Today Bousquet recommends CrashPlan for Small Business to all of his colleagues.
 Most recently, a colleague contacted Bousquet after a virus hit his computer.

 “I can get tripped up with 40-50 emails a day.
 Sometimes you get something off a list server as another lawyer and it looks pretty good so you click on it, but next thing you know your files are encrypted,” says Bousquet.

 Bousquet was quick to offer some redacted documents to help his colleague get back up and running, in addition to immediately recommending CrashPlan for Small Business.

-Bousquet currently uses several methods for backup, including his work computer with CrashPlan for Small Business.
-Although his clients and colleagues send documents to him through services like Google Drive, DropBox and Box for easy sharing and collaboration, he doesn’t rely on them for his business’ automed cloud storage needs.
+Bousquet currently uses several methods for data loss protection, including his work computer with CrashPlan for Small Business.
+Although his clients and colleagues send documents to him through services like Google Drive, DropBox and Box for easy sharing and collaboration, but he doesn’t rely on them for his business’ data loss protection needs.

-According to Bousquet, these offerings make collaboration efficient but lack security features and automated cloud backup designed to support multiple versions.
+According to Bousquet, these offerings make collaboration efficient but lack security features and automated data loss protection designed to support multiple versions.